LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Language (Mis)Identification Benchmark

-Language identification affects low-resource language resource creation efforts severely~\cite{Jauhiainen-survey-10.1613/jair.1.11675, schwenk-etal-2021-wikimatrix} because to collect data, we need accurate language identifiers that themselves need data to train, creating a vicious cycle.
-Low-quality language identification systems often make mispredictions which increases inter-class noise and reduces the crawled data's quality ~\cite{kocyigit-etal-2022-better} both for the predicted language and the true language.
-To correct mispredictions and improve accuracy in supported languages with limited data and sustainably trained models, we propose a hierarchical modeling approach.
+Language identification (LID) affects low-resource language resource creation efforts severely~\cite{Jauhiainen-survey-10.1613/jair.1.11675, schwenk-etal-2021-wikimatrix} because to collect data, we need accurate language identifiers that themselves need high-quality data to train\cite{burchell-etal-2023-open} , creating a vicious cycle.
+Low-quality systems often make mispredictions which increases inter-class noise and reduces the crawled data's quality ~\cite{kocyigit-etal-2022-better,burchell-etal-2023-open} both for the predicted language and the true language.
+To correct mispredictions and improve accuracy in supported languages with limited data, we propose a hierarchical modeling approach.

 Hierarchical modeling is an extremely popular choice for a wide variety of algorithmic tasks and it has been explored for language identification as well \cite{goutte-etal-2014-nrc, lui-etal-2014-exploring, bestgen-2017-improving, Jauhiainen-survey-10.1613/jair.1.11675}.
 However, previous work has focused on predicting language group/family first, followed by finer-grained predictions with a smaller set of classes.
 Our work departs from this paradigm in two ways - first, we bring focus onto expanding language identification coverage in pre-trained or off-the-shelf systems without retraining, and second, we predict a prior and posterior language based on confusion and misprediction patterns of the model directly (without predicting language family/group first).